-Note: Do not pass time() values to $ticks\diff()$ , you should use normal mathematical operations on them.
+Note: Do not pass time() values to $ticks_diff()$, you should use normal mathematical operations on them.
 But note that time() may (and will) also overflow.
-This is known as https://en.wikipedia.org/wiki/Year\2038\problem.
+This is known as https://en.wikipedia.org/wiki/ Year_2038_problem.

-'''

 utime.time()

-'''

 Returns the number of seconds, as an integer, since the Epoch, assuming that underlying RTC is set and maintained as described above.
 If an RTC is not set, this function returns number of seconds since a port-specific reference point in time (for embedded boards without a battery-backed RTC, usually since power up or reset).
 If you want to develop portable MicroPython application, you should not rely on this function to provide higher than second precision.
-If you need higher precision, use ticks\ms() and ticks\us() functions, if you need calendar time, localtime() without an argument is a better choice.
+If you need higher precision, use $ticks_ms()$ and $ticks_us()$ functions, if you need calendar time, localtime() without an argument is a better choice.

-In CPython, this function returns number of seconds since Unix epoch, 1970-01-01 00:00 UTC, as a floating-point, usually having microsecond precision.
-With MicroPython, only Unix port uses the same Epoch, and if floating-point precision allows, returns sub-second precision.
-Embedded hardware usually doesn't have floating-point precision to represent both long time ranges and subsecond precision, so they use integer value with second precision.
-Some embedded hardware also lacks battery-powered RTC, so returns number of seconds since last power-up or from other relative, hardware-specific point (e.g. reset).
+In CPython, this function returns number of seconds since Unix epoch, 1970-01-01 00:00 UTC, as a floatingpoint, usually having microsecond precision.
+With MicroPython, some ports use the same Epoch, and if floatingpoint precision allows, return sub-second precision.
+Embedded hardware usually doesn't have floating-point precision to represent both long time ranges and subsecond precision, so they use an integer value with second precision.
+Some embedded hardware also lacks battery-powered RTC, and returns the number of seconds since the last power-up or from another relative, hardware-specific, point (e.g. reset).